kk-deng/Amazon-Vine-ETL-AWS/README.md

 # Big Data Challenge

-# An ETL Project with AWS RDS and Big Data Analysis
+# An ETL Project with AWS RDS and Big Data Analysis in Google Colab

 *Analyze whether reviews from Amazon's Vine program are trustworthy*

 <img src="https://thewanderingclouddotblog.files.wordpress.com/2020/07/amazonvine.png" width=600>

 Many of Amazon's shoppers depend on product reviews to make a purchase.
 Amazon makes these datasets publicly available.
 However, they are quite large and can exceed the capacity of local machines to handle.
 One dataset alone contains over 1.5 million rows; with over 40 datasets, this can be quite taxing on the average local computer.

-Your first goal for this assignment will be to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
+The first goal for this assignment will be to perform the ETL process completely in the cloud (Google Colab) and upload a DataFrame to an RDS instance.
 The second goal will be to use PySpark or SQL to perform a statistical analysis of selected data.

 ## Files Index